-By far, most heart defects in children have no known genetic cause.
-But in this rapidly changing field, doctors are getting more and more clues about the role of genetics in the development of the heart.
+Most heart defects in children have no known genetic cause.
+However, genetics is a rapidly changing field, and doctors are getting more and more clues about the role of genetics in the development of the heart.

-In many cases, assessing your risk is all that's needed.
+In many cases, assessing your risk is all that’s needed.
 For instance, the risk of having a baby with a heart defect is 1%, or 1 in 100 children.
-If you or your child has a heart defect, the risk of another child being born with a heart defect increases.
-Certain heart defects have a much higher risk of being passed on, particularly:
+If you or your child has a heart defect or genetic condition related to a heart defect, the risk of having another child born with a heart defect increases.
+Certain heart defects have a much higher risk of being passed on, such as:

-You may make an appointment with the Cardiac Genetics Clinic at Children's on your own or seek a referral from your primary care doctor.
+You may make an appointment with the Cardiac Genetics Program at Seattle Children’s on your own or seek a referral from your primary care doctor.
+Call 206-987-2015.

 What's special about the experience at Seattle Children's?